vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Experimental Results

 \paragraph{Training Details}

 In our experimental setup for accelerated parallel MRI reconstruction, the optimization process for our proposed model and the comparison models was carried out using the Adam optimizer.
 The optimizer's hyperparameters were set as follows: $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 1e-8$.
-The experiments were conducted on separate NVIDIA A6000 GPUs.

-For the Calgary-Campinas dataset, the models were trained with a batch size of 2 two-dimensional slices over 100,000 iterations.
-Similarly, for the FastMRI prostate dataset, models were trained with a batch size of 1 two-dimensional slice for 120,000 iterations.
+The experiments were conducted on separate NVIDIA A6000 or A100 GPUs.
+All models were trained with a batch size of 2 two-dimensional slices over 100,000 to 120,000 iterations.

 To initiate training, a warm-up schedule was implemented.
 This schedule linearly increased the learning rate to its initial value of 0.002 over the course of 1000 warm-up iterations, applied to both datasets.